dsuurlant/response2schema/README.md

 It will automatically format it to json or yaml based on the extension of the output path.

 `./vendor/bin/response2schema response.json openapi.yaml`

+Or when using the phar:

+`./response2schema.phar response.json openapi.yaml`

 # Example